TIBCOSoftware/tp-helm-charts/charts/oauth2-proxy-recipes/README.md

 ```

 ## Capabilities
-If below values are set then it will will override default values for capabilities.
+If below values are set then it will override default values for capabilities.

 ```yaml
 capabilities: